florentchandelier/zipline2quantopian/README.md

 ./zipline/generic_module

+./zipline/TradingArchitecture ; containing the backend for managing multiple strategies in an orderly fashion.

-The objective with such structure would be to enhance the script creating the quantopian output by automatically parsing folder and generating proper filename for quantopian output. currenlty, I cannot make the import work in such structure !@#$
+Such directory tree shall enhance the script creating the Q-compatible output by automatically parsing directories, and generating proper filename for quantopian output.
+Currenlty, I cannot make the import work in such module structure !@#$

 ## USAGE
 [TESTED ON LINUX AND WINDOWS]